guilleliss/simple-silex-cms/README.md

 ## About

-Attempt to build a basic CMS with blog functionallity based on [Silex PHP microframework](http://silex.sensiolabs.org).
+Basic CMS with blog functionallity based on [Silex PHP microframework](http://silex.sensiolabs.org).

 ## Requirements

 * PHP 5.4*
-* Mysql
+* Mylite
 * Composer

 *Older versions of PHP would work but at least 5.4 is required for built-in webserver (for development).
 See [Silex documentation](http://silex.sensiolabs.org/doc/web_servers.html) on that.